-Binge Drinking in Hilo
+Binge Drinking In Hilo

 The Centers for Disease Control and Prevention estimate that about 20% of adults in Hawaii are binge drinkers.
 In Hawaii, the average binge drinker has 107 drinks every year.
 Binge drinking poses risks to a person’s physical health and safety as well as to their mental well-being, since binge drinking may result in alcohol dependency and addiction.
 Binge drinking also contributes to fatal traffic accidents.
 According to the Hawaii Department of Transportation, 35 people died in Hilo and Hawaii County in 2017 as a result of car accidents, the majority of which involved alcohol.

-Finding Help in Hilo
+Finding Help In Hilo

 Substance abuse and binge drinking are serious challenges and moving forward can seem impossible, but if you or someone you know is struggling with addiction, you are not alone and there are options for support in Hilo and throughout Hawaii.
-Contact a dedicated treatment professional today to get more information about how to start the recovery process for yourself or for a loved one.
+Contact a treatment provider today to get more information about how to start the recovery process for yourself or for a loved one.